Skip to content

 * In 1913, Henry Ford pioneered the moving assembly line, reducing the production time of a Model T car from 728 minutes to just 93 minutes.
 The sale price of a Model T dropped from $825 in 1908 to $260 by 1925.
 However, this innovation triggered other changes, such as doubling workers’ pay and reducing the workweek to five days to prevent staff turnover.

-Catch up on the first article here: 874$ 2024-09-19 TX Law #1.
+Please feel free to catch up on the first article here: 874$ 2024-09-19 TX Law #1.

 Don’t forget to join us at WU Tax Law Technology Center course in Vienna – Nov 2024, where we will explore business use cases, discuss specific strategies, and workshop practical aspects of tax transformation.